 Medical Withdrawal Appeal Process

 Students who are requesting to be withdrawn for medical reasons should submit their appeal directly to Student Health Services.
-Students are required to have a licensed health care provider fill out the Verification for a Medical Withdrawal Form providing information on the student’s situation.
-The form is located on the Registrar’s Website.
+Students are required to have a licensed health care provider fill out the Verification for a Medical Withdrawal Form (pdf) providing information on the student’s situation.

 Academic Suspension Appeal Process

 All students are required to maintain at least a 2.000 average throughout their academic career.
 Academic records are evaluated at the end of each semester.
 No student, however, will be academically suspended from the university without having at least one semester of academic warning.
 Some academic departments may have requirements specific to their academic program, however overall the minimum 2.0 academic standing is a university wide requirement.
 Students who are placed on academic suspension are sent a letter notifying them of their status which outlines the process for appeal for the college in which the student is enrolled.
 A suspended student may submit a written appeal to the College Dean or designee requesting permission to continue enrollment for an additional semester an academic probation.
 If permission to continue is granted, the program of study that must be undertaken and the minimum semester grade-point average that must be attained during the additional semester of academic warning will be made explicit.
 Detailed information on UMass Lowell’s Academic Standing can be found in the academic catalog.

 Students are required to make Satisfactory Academic Progress to maintain their eligibility for Financial Aid.
 The complete policy is available online.
 While this is process is related to a student's academic standing, it is a separate process from Academic Standing and students must submit their appeal directly to the Financial Aid Office.

 The University of Massachusetts Lowell Academic Integrity policy and detailed appeal process may be found in the online academic catalog.